scipy-conference/scipy_proceedings/papers/sam_morley/roughpy.md

 RoughPy is a new package for working with sequential data and rough paths.
-The design philosophy for this package is to shift the emphasis from simply computing signatures on data to instead construct streams.
+The design philosophy for this package is to shift the emphasis from simply computing signatures on data to instead work with streams.
 A *stream* is a view of some data as if it were a rough path, that can be queried over intervals to obtain a signature.
 The actual form of the data is abstracted away in favour of stream objects that